Dr Guan H. Tang (唐冠虹)

-Dr Guan H. Tang is Senior Lecturer in Commercial Law Asia at CCLS.
-She was Senior Lecturer in Law at Northumbria University in 2015, teaching and supervising in intellectual property (IP) law; Associate Professor of Law at Shanghai University of Finance and Economics in 2009 - 2015, researching, supervising and teaching in the field of Chinese civil and commercial law, including IP, Internet Law, Corporate law and contracts.
+Dr Guan H. Tang is Senior Lecturer in Commercial Law in Asia at CCLS.
+She was previously Senior Lecturer in Law at Northumbria University, teaching and supervising in intellectual property (IP) and Internet law; Associate Professor of Law at Shanghai University of Finance and Economics, researching, supervising and teaching in the field of Chinese civil and commercial law, including IP, Internet Law, Corporate law and contracts.

-Guan's academic journey started when she was awarded a governmental scholarship in 1998, undertaking her Masters at Queen's University Belfast, where she researched information technology and the law with a focus on IPRs in China.
-She later read law with Professor Hector MacQueen, and received her PhD at the University of Edinburgh Law School.
+Guan's academic journey started in 1998, when she was awarded a governmental scholarship to undertake her Masters at Queen's University Belfast, where she researched information technology and the law with a focus on IPRs in China.
+She later read law with Professor Hector MacQueen and received her PhD at the University of Edinburgh Law School.

 - Will China Become the Next IP Superpower?
 An Empirical Study

 - “One Belt one Road”: IP in Business

 - The Rule of Law in China: A Commercial Law Perspective

 Guan has published numerous conference proceedings, peer-reviewed papers, and book chapters.
 Her works include monograph book, Copyright and the Public Interest in China, by Edward Elgar Publishing.